 All make-up tests will be given after school (2:30 – 3:10 pm) within a week of student absence.
 Please be advised that make-up tests will not be the same assessment that was administered to the class as a whole.
 Student are encouraged to do their best to attend class on the day of assessments so they may stay at pace with the class.

-Test Corrections: if offered, corrections will be done after school in room 315 under teacher supervision.
-Test corrections are a privilege not a right.
-Tests and quizzes are comprised of questions from many sources, including AP Central so they are not allowed to leave the classroom.
+Important note: Tests and quizzes are comprised of questions from many sources, including AP Central so they are not allowed to leave the classroom.
 Students will have access for review, analysis, or corrections, but are not allowed to take them home.
 This is a policy of the College Board and the school does not have the authority to override.
-If students want to practice or study they should use Albert.io.
+If students want to practice or study, they should use Albert.io.

-Homework assignments will be announced in class and posted on Google Classroom as well.
+Homework: assignments will be announced in class and posted on Google Classroom as well.
 All reading/study guides are to be completed, no exceptions, this includes an effort being made on the Try the Model portion of each note sheet.
 It will not be acceptable to state “I did the reading but I don’t need to take notes.”

 While the homework itself is not graded, the expectation is that students are prepared for class therefore students must have their homework on time, every time.
 The opportunity for test corrections may be offered but that offer will only be extended to students who have done their homework on time, every time for the appropriate unit.